Bakla: History

 During the three centuries of Spanish colonization (1565–1898), the Catholic Church introduced harsh measures to suppress both female and asog shamans.
-In realms and polities absorbed by the Spanish Empire, shamans were maligned and falsely accused as witches and "priests of the devil", and were persecuted violently by the Spanish clergy.
-The previously high status of the babaylan was thus lost.
+In realms and polities absorbed by the Spanish Empire, shamans were in general maligned, falsely branded witches and "priests of the devil", and persecuted violently by the Spanish clergy.
+The previously high status of the babaylan in the Philippines was thus lost.
 The role of women and the relative gender egalitarianism of Philippine animistic cultures, in general, became more subdued under the patriarchal culture of the Spanish.

 The most strongly affected by this religious shift to Abrahamic religions were the feminized male asog shamans.
-During the 17th to 18th centuries, Spanish administrators in the Philippines burned people convicted of homosexual relations at the stake and confiscated their possessions, in accordance to a decree by the president of the Real Audiencia, Pedro Hurtado Desquibel.
-Several instances of such punishments were recorded by the Spanish priest Juan Francisco de San Antonio in his Chronicas de la Apostolica Provincia de San Gregorio (1738–1744).
+During the 17th to 18th centuries, Spanish administrators in the Philippines burned at the stake those convicted of homosexual relations, and confiscated their possessions in compliance with a decree by the president of the Real Audiencia, Pedro Hurtado Desquibel.
+Several instances of such punishments were recorded by the Spanish priest Juan Francisco de San Antonio in his Chronicas de la Apostólica Provincia de San Gregorio (1738–1744).

 Asog shamans were leaders of several revolts against Spanish rule from the 17th century to the 18th century.
 Notable ones include the Tamblot uprising of Bohol in 1621–1622 and the Tapar rebellion in Panay in 1663.
 Later rebellions in the 19th and 20th centuries were also led by male shamans.
-However, these later shamans (collectively known as the dios-dios, "god pretenders") followed syncretic Folk Catholicism, rather than pre-colonial anito shamanism.
-Though they still dressed as women in rituals, they were married to women and were unlikely to be homosexual.
+However, these later shamans (collectively known as the dios-dios, "god pretenders") followed syncretic Folk Catholic systems instead of pre-colonial anito shamanism.
+Though they still dressed as women in rituals, they were married to women and unlikely to be homosexual.

 Feminized men were also persecuted harshly in the (then recently) Islamized ethnic groups in Mindanao.
-In Historia de las Islas de Mindanao, Iolo, y sus adyacentes (1667), the Spanish priest Francisco Combés records that their "unnatural crime" was punished by the Muslim peoples in Mindanao with death by burning or drowning, and that their houses and property were also burned as they believed that it was contagious.
+In Historia de las Islas de Mindanao, Iolo, y sus adyacentes (1667), the Spanish priest Francisco Combés records that their "unnatural crime" was punished by Muslim peoples in Mindanao with death by burning or drowning, and that their houses and property were also burned as they believed that it was contagious.

-This was followed by American colonization (1898–1946), which though secular, introduced the idea that homosexuality and effeminacy was a "sickness".
-Despite this, the colonization of the Philippines did not fully erase the traditional equivocal views of Filipinos with regards to queer and liminal sexual and gender identities.
+This was followed by American colonization (1898–1946), which though secular, introduced the idea that homosexuality and effeminacy were a "sickness".
+Despite this, the colonization of the Philippines did not fully erase traditional equivocal views of Filipinos of queer and liminal sexual and gender identities.
 Though there are still problem areas, Filipino culture as a whole remains relatively accepting of non-heteronormative identities like the baklâ.